alarm-redist/fifty-states/analyses/ID_cd_2020/doc_ID_cd_2020.md

 Borders between counties which are not connected by highways were removed.

 ## Simulation Notes
-We sample 5,000 districting plans for Idaho, across 2 independent runs of the SMC algorithm.
+We sample 5,000 districting plans for Idaho across 2 independent runs of the SMC algorithm.
 We sample using the standard algorithmic county constraint.
 No special techniques were needed to produce the sample.